Sampath Nandi: Career

 In 2015, Nandi directed Ravi Teja's film Bengal Tiger, which has Tamannaah and Raashi Khanna as lead actresses.
 Bengal Tiger released worldwide on 10 December 2015.
 In 2017, Nandi's directorial Goutham Nanda starring Gopichand, Catherine Tresa and Hansika Motwani was released.

 Sampath Nandi teamed again up with Gopichand for the film Seetimaarr which is film based on Indian sport Kabaddi.
 The film's principal shooting started in December 2019 but was postponed due to the pandemic that took over in 2020.
 The film had a theatrical release on September 10, 2021.
+His next directorial, Bhogi is set to release worldwide on 28 Aug, 2026.